spinico/django-projects-boilerplates/README.md

 	npm install --loglevel=error

-6) Modify the secret key in files `settings/development.key` and `settings/production.key`
+6) Modify the default secret keys in files `settings/development.key` and `settings/production.key`

 **Note:** you can generate a random secret key using the following python command.

 	".venv\Scripts\python" -c "import random, string; print("""".join([random.SystemRandom().choice(""{}{}{}"".format(string.ascii_letters, string.digits, string.punctuation)) for i in range(50)]))"

+7) Apply migrations to create the required SQLite database tables

+	".venv/Scripts/python" manage.py migrate

-7) Open the project in Visual Studio Code and launch a debug session.
+8) Open the project in Visual Studio Code and launch a debug session.

 Note: a version of Chrome browser should be installed on the system.